 - Interpretation of these rules and determination of situations not covered by the rules is at the sole discretion of the self-appointed C.C.C Fantasy Tour de France committee, and correspondence will only be entered into for our amusement.

 Any funds in addition to prize money will be donated to Princess Margaret Hospital and Save the Children via Mediterr Annee.
-Last year (2015) I donated close to $3500 to the two charities.
+Last year (2017) I donated over $4000 to the two charities.

 Cash prizes will be awarded based on the points accumulated by each player as follows: